 How We Make our Version of Easy Swedish Meatballs in Sour Cream and Cranberry Sauce?

-To the emptied frying pan, add a tbsp of butter.
-Once melted, add a tbsp of plain flour and stir to combine into a paste (roux).
+To the emptied frying pan, add a tablespoon of butter.
+Once melted, add a tablespoon of plain flour and stir to combine into a paste (roux).

 Pour in the stock and stir well until no lumps are present.
 Simmer on low heat for 3 minutes until thickened.